- Who Can Submit?

-Submitted articles must not have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
-Please note: "publication" in a working-paper series does not constitute prior publication.
+Submitted articles must not have been previously published, nor be forthcoming, in an archival journal or book, either print or electronic.
+(Please note: Inclusion in a working-paper series does not constitute prior publication.)
 In addition, by submitting material to Missouri S&T’s Peer to Peer, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Missouri S&T’s Peer to Peer.
-If you have concerns about the submission terms for Missouri S&T’s Peer to Peer, please contact the editors.
+If you have questions about the submission terms for Missouri S&T’s Peer to Peer, please contact the editors.

 Rights for Authors and Scholars' Mine

-As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors assign to Scholars' Mine all copyright in the article, subject to the expansive personal--use exceptions described below.
+As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, authors assign to Scholars' Mine all copyright in the article, subject to the expansive personal-use exceptions described below.

 Attribution and Usage Policies

-The following uses are always permitted to the author(s) and do not require further permission from Scholars' Mine provided the author does not alter the format or content of the articles, including the copyright notification:
+The following uses are always permitted to the author(s) and do not require further permission from Scholars' Mine:

 General Terms and Conditions of Use

 Users of the Scholars' Mine website and/or software agree not to misuse the Scholars' Mine service or software in any way.